Trusted local travel experts

 Flexible tour options

 Your dreams, your wishlist.
-While every Nordic Visitor package is created and tested by our travel experts, we can customize your trip to add extra nights and activities.
+While every Nordic Visitor package is created and tested by our travel experts, we can customise your trip to add extra nights and activities.
 You choose from a range of rental cars and trusted accommodation options, then we create a detailed travel itinerary just for you.

 We take care of all the details and practicalities for you.
 You will receive a comprehensive itinerary and highlighted map with accommodations, main attractions, as well as lesser-known places of interest to stop.

 You are in good hands

 One of our travel experts is always on call 24/7 to handle any unforeseen situations during your trip.
 Unexpected event or weather issues?
 No problem.
 Nordic Visitor will get in touch and rework your itinerary.
 We will move your accommodation and re-book activities, while keeping you safe and informed.

 Our Self Drive Customer Reviews